 The Emergency Department provides a 24 hour service to a catchment area of approximately 30,000 people.
 The department layout consists of a large resuscitation area and four emergency bays.

-One appropriately qualified nurse and one doctor are on duty from 7.00am -10.30pm.
-This may impact upon patient’s waiting times, as the most urgent cases are seen first, not a ‘first come first serve basis’.
-After hours there is only one doctor on duty for the whole hospital campus.
-The Service also provides telephone triage, disease prevention with the Needle Syringe Program and care to Hospital in the Home clients.
+Waiting times may vary as the most urgent cases are seen first, not a ‘first come first serve basis’.
+The Service also provides disease prevention with the Needle Syringe Program and care to Hospital in the Home clients.

 The Emergency Department’s main function is to care for emergencies.
-If your situation is not an emergency, but you feel you need to see a doctor today you should contact the Hamilton Medical Group on 03 5572 2422.
+If your situation is not an emergency, but you feel you need to see a doctor today you should contact your local GP.

 What to expect?